ferrocene/ferrocene/src/glossary.rst

 :dp:`fls_SmipZJDp02ij`
-A :dt:`control flow boundary` is a :t:`construct` that limits control flow from returning beyond :t:`construct`, acting as the target of control flow returning operations.
+A :dt:`control flow boundary` is a :t:`construct` that limits control flow from returning beyond the :t:`construct`, and acts as the target of control flow returning operations.

 .. _fls_kf8yukhxudw8: